Modern Study Review (AI-Generated)

 Sunderland II – Axonotmetic Injuries

-– disruption of the axon with wallerian degeneration distal to the point of injury and degeneration proximal for one or more nodal segments occurs.
+- Disruption of the axon with Wallerian degeneration distal to the point of injury and degeneration proximal for one or more nodal segments occurs.
 The integrity of the endoneurial tube is maintained, however, so that the anatomic course for regeneration is in place.
 Any permanent deficit is related to the number of neural cell bodies that die, with cell death occurring more commonly when the injury takes place proximally.
 Clinically, the neurological deficit is complete, with loss of motor, sensory, and sympathetic function.
 Motor reinnervation takes place in a progressive manner, and an advancing Tinel sign can usually be followed at the rate of 1 inch per month.

 - Because the framework for axonal regeneration is already in place, these would not be improved upon by surgery either.
 Usually good function is achieved.